JiaUF/OnlineQuantumLab/README.md

 ## Background and Vision

-Launched in Spring 2023 and expanded in a 2025 summer pilot program, this initiative combines **flipped classroom**, **gamified learning**, and **project-based learning (PBL)** strategies to make quantum computing accessible and engaging across diverse STEM backgrounds.
+Launched in 2025 summer pilot program, this initiative combines **flipped classroom**, **gamified learning**, and **project-based learning (PBL)** strategies to make quantum computing accessible and engaging across diverse STEM backgrounds.
 The program has successfully included high school students and university faculty with no prior quantum experience.

 ## Flagship Projects (Piloted)